rolfmobile99/basic-socket-p5/README.md

 Simple NodeJS server to relay messages from a web page to a serial port

 ## Credits
-Much of what is here is based on code from this excellent tutorial on YT:
+Much of what is here is based on code from this excellent tutorial by Adam Thomas:

 [Communicating from an Arduino to an HTML/JavaScript Webpage] (https://www.youtube.com/watch?v=gQYsUjT-IBo)